ETFS S&P Biotech ETF

-ETFS S&P Biotech ETF (ASX code: CURE) offers investors exposure to US biotechnology companies.
-These are companies are engaged in research, development, manufacturing and/or marketing of products based on genetic analysis and genetic engineering.
+ETFS S&P Biotech ETF (ASX Code: CURE) offers investors exposure to U.S. healthcare biotechnology companies.
+These companies are engaged in the research, development and manufacturing of products based on genetic analysis and genetic engineering.
 Examples include the development of immunotherapy treatments and vaccines to treat human diseases.

-To be eligible for inclusion in the index, companies must be part of the Biotechnology sub-industry of the Health Care sector and meet minimum market capitalisation and liquidity requirements.
+To be eligible for inclusion in the index, companies must be part of the biotechnology sub-industry of the U.S. healthcare sector and meet minimum market capitalisation and liquidity requirements.

 Simple, low cost exposure to the biotechnology sub-industry.

-Companies in CURE are equally weighted, meaning each holding makes up the same portion of the portfolio at each quarterly rebalance and therefore contributes equally to overall performance.
+Companies in CURE are equally weighted (subject to liquidity constraints), meaning each holding makes up the same portion of the portfolio at each quarterly rebalance and therefore contributes equally to overall performance.